target/lite-for-jdbc/README.md

 ```sql
 SELECT * FROM T WHERE field = ::systemVariableInOracle
 ```

-The above query will have no named paraemters, and the sql will translate INTO the following
+The above query will have no named parameters, and the sql will translate INTO the following
 ```sql
 SELECT * FROM T WHERE field = :systemVariableInOracle
 ```